domkm/graphql-best-practices/README.md

   id: ID!
 }
 ```
-Now, `Query.node` code return a `Project` and any other field that returns `Node` could return `Project`.
-The assumption that `Viewer.projects` can authorize access prior to `Project` resolvers is no longer true.
+Now, `Query.node` code returns a `Project` and any other field that returns `Node` could return `Project`.
+The assumption that `Viewer.projects` can authorize access before `Project` resolvers is no longer true.

 ### Deprecation